sirkonst/concurrently/README.rst

         loop.run_until_complete(amain(loop))

-Decorator :func:`@concurrently` makes to main thinks:
+Decorator `@concurrently` makes to main thinks:
     * starts concurrent execution specified count of decorated function
-    * returns special :ref:`waiter` object to control the running functions
+    * returns special `waiter` object to control the running functions

 By default, the code runs as asyncio coroutines, but there are other supported ways to execute, by specifying the argument `engine`.